With Exchange 2016 in public preview–and many folks already downloading the bits–it was time to sharpen our pencils and write a 2016 install series.

 If none of these seem like a viable option, check out this fantastic blog post from Exchange MVP Jeff Guillet.
 In this article, Jeff explores three different server builds to help you balance functionality with cost.

 Lab ready to go?
 Awesome!

 Keeping it simple

 While multi-role was a strong recommendation in Exchange 2013, this is now mandatory in Exchange 2016.
-In the screenshot below you will notice the absence of Client Access role.
+In the screenshot below, you will notice the absence of the Client Access role.
 This has been combined into the Mailbox role.

 Server 2008 has been dropped as a viable operating system.
 Server 2012 is now listed as the minimum host operating system.
 This new operating system requirement is likely a result of the Resilient File System (ReFS) recommendation for all database and log drives.
 While not a hard requirement ReFS is a part of the preferred architecture.

-The other benefit of 2012 are the advances in Windows Failover Clustering; the underlying technology for Database Availability Groups (DAGs).
+The other benefit of 2012 is the advances in Windows Failover Clustering, the underlying technology for Database Availability Groups (DAGs).
 The addition of dynamic quorum in Server 2012 allows clusters to be more resilient to failure.
-You can read more on that here.
+You can read more about that here.

 The host requirements are as follows: